 Cons: Loading canister correctly can be difficult.

 The Iwatani Butane stove is a steal for the price.
 It puts out 12,000 BTU and has an automatic safety shutoff.
 It has a push button piezo electric igniter which is very convenient.
 It also comes with a carrying case.
 At 3.7 lbs its super lightweight and portable.
 This is a great option if you want to be able to have a Butane stove as well as propane and wood burning stoves.
 On the downside: Its sometimes challenging to load the canister correctly.
 There’s also times when the ignition doesn’t work the first time.
-For these reasons its our #2 Winner.
+For these reasons its my #2 Winner.
 All things considered this is a good buy!

 Coleman Bottle Top Propane Stove

 Pros: Great price and value.
 Lightweight.

 Cons: No auto ignition.
 Not suitable for large groups.

 The Coleman Bottle top burner is a lightweight and portable stove option.
 It’s super convenient especially if you’re already transporting the propane tanks.
 It puts out a respectable 10,000 BTU’s.
 We like the simplicity of the system.
 At under 3 lbs (not including the gas canister) its truly a portable backpacking stove.
 It also has a built in wind baffles so windy days won’t be a problem with this burner.
 Its my pick for #3 Winner because its not designed to cook for large groups, though you could manage with more than one of them.

 With the exception of the Iwatani stove all above stoves use Propane. the Iwatani uses Butane.
 I found the best deals for gas canisters today: